Their dog. Your injuries. Florida law puts the responsibility exactly where it belongs.

 Florida is one of the strongest states in the country for animal bite victims.
 The strict liability rule under 767.04 was specifically designed to prevent owners from escaping responsibility by claiming they did not know their dog was dangerous.
 Dog bites happen in an instant.
 The injuries, lacerations, infections, permanent scarring, and psychological trauma can last a lifetime.

-Florida’s 2023 Tort Reform Act (HB 837) changed the rules in ways that directly affect your case: the window to file a claim was cut from four years to two, and a new comparative fault threshold now bars recovery entirely if you are found more than 50% responsible.
+Florida’s 2023 Tort Reform Act (HB 837) changed the rules in ways that directly affect your case.
+The window to file a claim was cut from four years to two, and a new comparative fault threshold now bars recovery entirely if you are found more than 50 percent responsible.
 Insurance companies know these rules and use them aggressively.
 You need an attorney who knows them better.

 From strict liability dog bite claims to insurance disputes and catastrophic attack injuries, we handle the full spectrum of animal bite cases throughout Palm Beach County and South Florida.